If you are in debt and can’t afford your monthly payments, or just want to reduce your overall debt, follow these top tips:

 Don’t borrow money to pay off your debts without thinking carefully.
 Carefully research the loans and get advice before signing up to anything.

 And, finally, don’t do it alone.
 Always seek help.
-A great place to start is your Income Management Officer at Vectis Housing Association, Isabelle Cates.
+A great place to start is your Neighbourhood Housing Officer at Vectis Housing Association.

 If you have concerns over particular aspects of your financial position you can get expert advice from one or more of the following agencies: